krhitoshi/pass/README.md

 ## Usage

-You can run Pass to generate one random password.
-A generated password has 12 characters with more than one upper case letter, lower case letter, and numeric character.
+You can run 'pass' to generate one random password.
+Generated passwords have 20 characters and does not include ambiguous characters ``l o I O 1 " ' ` |``.
+As default, a password consists of upper case letters, lower case letters, and numbers.

 ```
   pass